[6 MIN READ]

 That includes five key aspects that start with following the Mediterranean diet, which is considered anti-inflammatory and beneficial for your cognitive functioning, as well as your mood.

 There are also a couple of less tangible things you can do.
-Socialization—really using your brain in conversations with other people—is so important.
-But most of all, find a sense of purpose in life—something that really gives you motivation to get out of bed and engage with the world around you.
+Socialization — really using your brain in conversations with other people — is so important.
+But most of all, find a sense of purpose in and around you.

 Even volunteering once a year has been shown to reduce someone's risk of dementia later in life.
 Research has shown us that just two weeks of regular aerobic exercise can be more beneficial to someone's memory than any medication or pill.